Security controls

-Security controls or security measures are safeguards or countermeasures to avoid, detect, counteract, or minimize security risks to physical property, information, computer systems, or other assets.
+Security controls, security measures or countermeasurs are safeguards to avoid, detect, counteract, or minimize security risks to physical property, information, computer systems, or other assets.
 In the field of information security, such controls protect the confidentiality, integrity and availability of information.

 Systems of controls can be referred to as frameworks or standards.
 Frameworks can enable an organization to manage security controls across different types of assets with consistency.

-Security controls are to help reduce the likelihood or any impacts of security incidents and protect the CIA triad for the systems and the data.
-While protecting it helps organizations meet its responsibilities; consistent risk management to systems, assets, data, networks and physical infrastructures.
+Security controls reduce the likelihood of any impacts of security incidents and protect the CIA triad for systems and data.
+Protecting the CIA triad helps organizations meet their responsibilities through consistent risk management of systems, assets, data, networks and physical infrastructures.